The City: the best restaurants in the Square Mile for breakfast, lunch and dinner, plus pubs, bars, cafés, street food and more.

 The Square Mile might be more about going to the office than going out, but anywhere that hosts 300,000 people every day is going to need some decent spots to feed and water them.
 Our City picks include the best of the old school bankers’ haunts along with hot newcomers, historic boozers and skyhigh dining.

 NOTE: We’ve used the official boundaries of the City of London as our parameters here.
 The Square Mile runs roughly from Chancery Lane in the west to Middlesex Street in the east, the river to the south and Charterhouse Street and Broadgate to the north.

 The City is full of restaurants, particularly at the higher end of the spectrum — after all, that hard-earned cash has to be spent somewhere.
-A lot of them fall into the old school category, but don’t let that put you off.
-Highlights among them include French fine dining spots Sauterelle and Coq d’Argent, pan-European restaurant 1 Lombard Street, buzzy Italian Taberna Etrusca, fish restaurant Sweetings, resolutely British longtimer The Mercer, and relaxed bistro The Sign Of The Don.
+A lot of them fall into the old-school category, but don’t let that put you off.
+Highlights among them include French fine dining spots Sauterelle and Coq d’Argent, pan-European restaurant 1 Lombard Street, buzzy Italian Taberna Etrusca, fish restaurant Sweetings and resolutely British longtimer The Mercer.

 Also worth a try is Simpson’s, which has been around since 1757 and is London’s oldest existing restaurant — it serves traditional British food.